Carden Loyd tankette: SA F.R.C. 47 mm

 Since the Belgian Armed Forces were looking to upgrade their anti-tank capability in the early 1930s, and due to the popularity of the tankette concept, the Carden Loyd Mk VI tankette was chosen as the basis for a first attempt to developing a fully mechanized anti-tank capability.
 After experimenting with a rather straightforward tractor concept for the Belgian 47 mm Model 1931 anti-tank gun in 1931, a more integrated approach was chosen, resulting in what has probably been the heaviest armed version of the Carden Loyd Mk VI tankette.
 In 1931, after acquiring six Carden Loyd Mk VI tankettes, two prototype vehicles were modified.
 One carried the F.R.C.
 Herstal 47 mm Model 1931 anti-tank gun and one the Canon de 76 FRC, a low-velocity 76 mm infantry gun, in a fixed, forward-facing structure.
 Pre-production tests of the 76 mm-equipped version found that the large recoil caused a high pitch movement after firing, leading to a completely unstable gun-laying platform.
 In consequence the 76 mm prototype was rebuilt into the 47 mm-equipped tank destroyer version, but this was not found satisfactory either.
 Recoil from firing the 47 mm anti-tank gun was too much for the 3-ton vehicle, though less than with the 76 mm version, manning the gun with a two-man team was considered too labour-intensive, the ammunition storage was too small; and, apart from the thin armoured frontal shield, the crew was completely exposed.
-The added weight of the gun also overtaxed the small engine, and wear and tear on the whole vehicle were deemed too high.
+The added weight of the gun also overtaxed the small engine, and the wear and tear on the whole vehicle was deemed too high.
 Nevertheless, the experiment provided some valuable experience for the Belgian army.
 This culminated in the successful T-13 tank destroyer, whose production started in 1935.
 The six prototype tank destroyer vehicles were also used operationally.

 After being fielded by the elite Chasseurs Ardennais mountain division, the vehicles were deemed next to useless in mountainous areas and quickly passed on to the Cyclistes Frontière/Grenswielrijders, a border guard regiment.
 They were still in use when the Battle of Belgium started in May 1940, albeit from fixed, ambush positions on the west-bank of the river Meuse (Maas) between Vivegnis and Lixhe.
 They are known to have fired some rounds on the morning of 10 May 1940, the day of the German invasion.